 It's best to feed the starter with the types of flour needed predominantly in the breads you prefer to make.

-- For a traditional desem style starter, you'll need fresh to feed with wholewheat flour, coarsely ground.
+- For a traditional desem style starter, you'll need to feed withfreshly milled wholewheat flour, coarsely ground.
 This will deliver very fulsome breads, no matter what flour is in the bread recipe.

 - For a pumpernickel rye bread, or sweet rye sourdough, you'll need to feed it rye meal.